AbsaOSS/pramen/README.md

         name = my_table
         format = parquet
         path = /a/b/c

+        ## [Optional]  Hive oprions (if they are different from global defaults)
+        # The API to use to query Hive.
+Valid values are: "sql", "spark_catalog"
+        hive.api = "sql"
+        hive.database = my_hive_db

+        # [Optional] Hive table to create/repair after writes to this metastore table
         hive.table = my_hive_table

-        hive.database = my_hive_db
-        # Override the table creation query for this table
+        # [Optional] Override the table creation query for this table
         hive.conf.create.table.template = "..."
-        # Override Hive JDBC for this table
+        # [Optional] Override Hive JDBC for this table
         hive.jdbc {
         }
      }